SerKnight/face-block/README.md

 You now have a running application & the first FaceBlock profile.
 **Only one user allowed per private key** to add more profiles repeat steps *2..6*

+# TODO & Notes

+* You may have to wait a bit & reload after profiles are added to Ganache + IPFS to fully reflect all the profiles..
+* You will need to reload if you change your metamask account for the app to pickup the new address.
+* I need to work on the UI/UX logging to utilize the contract events with Web3
+* I

 # Testing

 Test can be run using: